Hair growth - excessive

 About half of women with hirsutism have high levels of male sex hormones, called androgens.
 Those high levels can be caused by:

 Sometimes, women with hirsutism may have normal levels of male hormones.
-If there is no underlying condition, then doctors don't know what causes hirsutism.
+If there is no underlying condition, doctors may not be able to determine what causes hirsutism.

 The following factors may increase your risk of hirsutism:

-Preventing hirsutism depends on what may be causing it.
-For women with polycystic ovary syndrome (PCOS), for example, controlling their weight through diet and exercise may help.
+Preventing hirsutism depends on the cause.
+For women with polycystic ovary syndrome (PCOS), for example, losing weight through diet and exercise may help.
 Studies suggest that obese women with PCOS may be less likely to develop hirsutism if they eat a low-calorie diet.

-The treatment for hirsutism depends how severe the problem is and whether there is an underlying condition that is causing it.
+Treatment for hirsutism depends on whether there is an underlying cause, and how severe the hair growth is.
 For example, if medications are making it worse, you can ask your doctor if you can switch medications.
 A tumor on the ovaries or adrenal glands can be removed surgically.
 Overweight women with hirsutism may want to lose weight so their bodies will make less testosterone.

-If your doctor can't find a cause, you can try a combination of self-care and hair-removal techniques.
+If your doctor cannot find a cause, you can try a combination of self care and hair-removal techniques.
 Psychological support may also help because hirsutism is often a frustrating and embarrassing condition.

 Being overweight may contribute to hirsutism.
 Eating a balanced diet and getting enough exercise can help control weight.

 The U.S. Food and Drug Administration (FDA) has not approved any medications to treat hirsutism.
 However, some drugs may lower androgen production and reduce hair growth.
-It can take 6 months or longer for the medications to reduce hair growth.
-They must be taken long-term to keep symptoms under control.
+It can take 6 months or longer for the medications to produce noticeable changes in hair growth.
+They must be taken long term to keep symptoms under control.
 These medications include: